ERP integration connects your systems and data to streamline your business operations and increase efficiency.

 Before we dive into ERP integration and the process of integrating your technology stack, let’s highlight the basics of ERPs.
 Enterprise Resource Planning (ERP) is a type of software that streamlines different business elements into one centralized system to simplify data collection and business management.
 From finance to inventory management to customer information – an ERP pulls all of the transactions, changes, and data into one place.
 In addition to letting you manage all the data and processes from a central place, ERPs are able to pull data insights from across a variety of platforms.

 ERP integration refers to the process of connecting different software applications, systems, and data sources with the central ERP platform.
 Employee management systems like HRMs, inventory management and sales tracking systems, and customer information systems like CRMs are commonly integrated during the ERP integration process.
-You can also integrate data like customer lists, sales data, and inventory data to the ERP platform.
+You can also integrate data like customer lists, sales data, and inventory data into the ERP platform.

 ERP integration centralizes data collection, allows for automation of cross-platform processes, and provides collaborative insights for all departments within a company.
 The collaborative data of an ERP integration can provide a wide variety of benefits for businesses, including: